CGCL-codes/XGCN_library/docs/source/user_guide/usage_examples/example_facebook.rst

 Dataset instance generation
 -----------------------------

-Now we have the complete train/val/test text data, and is ready to process them into a dataset instance.
+Now we have the complete train/val/test text data, and are ready to process them into a dataset instance.

 First, let's process the graph: